marcomele98/EzWh/DesignDocument.md

 # High level design

-For what concern high level desgìign we used the 3 tier architecture.
+For what concern high level design we used the 3 tier architecture.
 We focused our attention on the Application and data layers since the frontend is provided to us.

 ![High_Level](./DesignDiagrams/HighLevel.jpg)